 Denton Parish Council – Elections

-Denton Parish Council meets once a month, except for August and December, on the second Tuesday of the month at 8pm in Denton Village Hall.
-Meetings normally finish between 9.30pm and 10pm.
-Training can be given to new councillors if necessary.
+Denton Parish Council meets every other month, on the second Tuesday of the month at 7.30 pm in Denton Village Hall.
+Training can be provided new councillors if necessary.

 A list, as yet incomplete, of former members of the Council is provided in the History Section.

 The following notes were provided by the Norfolk Association of Local Councils.

 There are 10,000 community, parish and town councils in England and Wales, controlled by Acts of Parliament and they are responsible for the most local of matters.
 Importantly, they can "precept" - raising a sum collected with the council tax each year to improve facilities and services for local people.